 Frequency to update the neighbor list (and the long-range forces, when using twin-range cut-offs).
 When this is 0, the neighbor list is made only once.
 With energy minimization the neighborlist will be updated for every energy evaluation when nstlist>0.
-With cutoff-scheme=Verlet and verlet-buffer-tolerance set, nstlist is actually a minimum value and mdrun might increase it.
+With cutoff-scheme=Verlet and verlet-buffer-tolerance set, nstlist is actually a minimum value and mdrun might increase it, unless it is set to 1.
 With parallel simulations and/or non-bonded force calculation on the GPU, a value of 20 or 40 often gives the best performance.
 With cutoff-scheme=Group and non-exact cut-off's, nstlist will affect the accuracy of your simulation and it can not be chosen freely.